denimandsteel/vdw/events/_posts/2017-05-11-grey_ghost_restoration_open_house.md

 dayOfWeek: Fri
 dayOfMonth: May 11
 title: "Grey Ghost Restoration Open House"
 description: "Join us for a glass of wine & cheese included in the tour of a fully restored 1995 34 ft Airstream trailer by Gray Ghost Restorations.
-James Thiessen discuss his design strategy and improvements to make this trailer a travelling home. "
+James Thiessen will discuss his design strategy and the improvements he made to make this trailer a travelling home. "
 startTime: 5pm-7pm
 endTime:
 type: Design Spaces